CALL FOR PAPERS

 Embassy Suites Downtown/Old Market

-Proposals consisting of an explanatory abstract and a one-page vita should be sent to:
+Please send an abstract and one-page vita to:

 MVHC Program Chair

 6001 Dodge Street, Omaha, Nebraska, 68182-0213

 DEADLINE FOR ABSTRACT SUBMISSIONS: